fajr-lilypad/photobooth/README.md

 Case Notes:
 - (right to left) case assembly, case inside view, printer holder
-- Case will be printed in several pieces connected with finger joints, in order for easy printing, assembly, and troubleshooting.
+- Case will be printed in several pieces connected with finger joints, in order for easy printing, assembly, charging, and troubleshooting.
 - Printer holder will be screwed in with 3/32 screws via holes on bottom piece
 - Button holes are socketed from inside for snap fit with Cherry MX keys